 To be very frank, I am a forgetful-waterer.
 Thus, I was very cautious in selecting plants that require minimal care.
 Cause I can not let plants die.
 And hurray!
 I have been successful so far.

 Here I am sharing what types of plants you can grow easily at your home.
 I will also detail all dos and don’ts that I learnt.
 Let us enjoy effortless gardening with these tips.

 It is otherwise called ‘rush foil’.
 Croton is a tropical plant that prefers warm atmosphere and humidity.
-There are varieties of Crotons available.
 It has brilliant glossy foliage bearing yellow, red, purple and green shades.
 It can be grown both indoors and outdoors.

 It is furthermore colorful and vibrant when kept in direct sunlight for 6-8 hours a day, extra sunlight will dry out leaves

 - If persistently exposed to less sun light then leaves turns green.
 It can be grown in shade or indoors where it can get indirect sun.

 - It has need of watering weekly or daily depending on situation.
 The soil should not be left desiccated for long.